rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

-Unfortunately, gold cannot be transmitted quickly or cheaply over large distances.
+Unfortunately, gold cannot be transmitted quickly nor cheaply over large distances.
-This limitation gives rise to an inevitable system of credits and ledgers, and then to promisory notes which will lead to fractional reserve, and stey-by-step to pure fiat;
+This limitation gives rise to an inevitable system of credit, and then to promisory notes which then lead to fractional reserve, and stey-by-step to pure fiat;
  money that is backed by-- *what exactly?*